 a) This measurement provides the DL Packet (i.e., RLC SDU) Loss rate including any packets not successfully transmitted or packets successfully received but delayed more than a delay threshold that can be used when the resource type of corresponding QoS Flow is Delay-critical GBR (clause 5.7.3.4 in TS 23.501 [4]) on Uu interface for an NR cell.
-The measurement is split into subcounters per PLMN ID per QoS level (mapped 5QI or QCI in NR option 3) and per supported S-NSSAI.
+The measurement is split into subcounters per PLMN ID per QoS level (mapped 5QI or QCI in EN-DC) and per supported S-NSSAI.

 b) CC.